Only Human (Jonas Brothers song)

 "Only Human" is a song by American pop rock group the Jonas Brothers.
 It was released on July 2, 2019, through Republic Records as the third and final single from their fifth studio album Happiness Begins (2019).
 The group co-wrote the song with its producer Shellback.
 "Only Human" is a reggae song that features twinkling keys, groovy bass, brass and percussive cadences in its production.

 Upon release, "Only Human" was met with generally favourable reviews from music critics, who praised its music style and "textured" production.
 Commercially, the song peaked at number 18 on both the US Billboard Hot 100 and the Canadian Hot 100.
 The song reached top 40 in charts of numerous territories including Australia, Hungary, Ireland, Netherlands, New Zealand, Spain, Flanders and Wallonia regions of Belgium.
-It was certified gold in Belgium, platinum in France and double platinum in Canada.
+It was certified gold in Belgium, platinum in France and quadruple platinum in Canada.

 An accompanying '80s-themed music video directed by Anthony Mandler was released on August 13, 2019.
 It depicts the Jonas Brothers singing and dancing in a crowded nightclub.
-To promote the song, the Jonas Brothers performed "Only Human" on several occasions and also included it on the set list for their Happiness Begins Tour (2019-2020).
+To promote the song, the Jonas Brothers performed "Only Human" on several occasions and also included it on the set list for their Happiness Begins Tour (2019–2020).